ReactiveMatter/reactivematter.github.io/blog/tunnel-2.md

 # Why 2.0 ?

 Tunnel CMS 1.0 was rather very very simple.
-It used to create static HTML files on the server from the content, and then server these static files whenever required.
+It used to create static HTML files on the server from the content, and then serve these static files whenever required.
 The build process had to be manually initiated.
 All code base was unstructured with everything happening inside a build.php file.
 And there was no option to have a truly dynamic site.
 Further, the content was in the root and the CMS files were in a subfolder except for the index.php file, resulting in no clear separation between content and CMS files.

 Tunnel CMS 2.0 first and foremost ensure better code organisation.
 The markdown content is kept in a separate content folder and the public assets in a separate assets folder.
 Markdown content cannot be accessed directly.